dejang95/TextAdventure/TextAdventure/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////

 TextAdventure.vcxproj
-    This is the main project file for VC++ projects generated using an Application Wizard.
+    This is the main project file for VC++ projects.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

 TextAdventure.vcxproj.filters
-    This is the filters file for VC++ projects generated using an Application Wizard.
+    This is the filters file for VC++ projects.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the